How to Find, Choose, & Use

 Difficulty: Low – Simply wash and remove any debris

-Generally used raw as a salad green, though it can be
+Generally used raw as a salad green, though it can be cooked much like spinach (see image below).

 Short Term: Wrap in a very slightly damp paper towel and refrigerate in an unsealed bag